Our Board & Staff

 Director of Programs

 Karen has been with museum since 2007 and in the role of Education Manager since 2012.
 Previously, she facilitated school programs as a Part-Time Animator.
 Prior to joining the museum, Karen led the coordination of the Peterborough Parent-Child Mother Goose Program and taught private music lessons.
 Past volunteer roles include Executive Director of the Peterborough Folk Festival and as a Board Member of Children’s Stage Lakefield.
 Karen holds a Bachelor of Arts Joint Honours in History and Anthropology from McGill University.
-In 2012, Karen’s education team won the Samuel Armour Heritage Award from Peterborough Historical
+In 2012, Karen’s education team won the Samuel Armour Heritage Award from the Peterborough Historical Society.

 – Contact Karen –